s1260201/SDF-Editor/README.md

 This motivative is exact?

  SDF(Signed Distance Field) modering is a better  method for rendering curves than polygon modering.
-In this research, I’ll implement SDF-based modeling system for beginners in Unity.
+In this research, I’ll implement SDF-based modeling system to make easier in Unity.
 <br>

 How to use